pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 <a href="#heading--prepare-for-maas-installation"><h2 id="heading--prepare-for-maas-installation">Prepare for MAAS installation</h2></a>

-You should take the following steps before installing MAAS for the first time on a new system:

-rad-begin /deb/2.9/cli
-1. Make sure that the target system meets the [minimum hardware requirements](/t/-/4532#heading--minimum-hardware-requirements).

-2. Make sure you understand [how support works](/t/-/4532#heading--support-provided) currently, for MAAS 2.9. rad-end

-rad-begin /deb/2.9/ui
-1. Make sure that the target system meets the [minimum hardware requirements](/t/-/4528#heading--minimum-hardware-requirements).
+Before installing MAAS for the first time, you should make sure that the target system meets the [minimum hardware requirements](/t/maas-requirements/nnnn#heading--minimum-hardware-requirements).

-2. Make sure you understand [how support works](/t/-/4528#heading--support-provided) currently, for MAAS 2.9. rad-end

 rad-begin /deb/2.9/ui /deb/2.9/cli
-3. Make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:
+If you are running MAAS 2.8, you must also make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:

 ```
 lsb_release -a